 5. Hire vendors you trust, and allow them to work their magic on your day!

-6. Allow your photographer to guide and direct you to the best locations, light, and poses.
+6. Allow your photographer to guide and direct you to the best locations and light.

-This wedding day tip goes hand-in-hand with #6 (trust your vendors aka wedding day gurus).
-You should allow your wedding photographer to gently guide you towards natural light and posing that will make you look and feel your best.
-I’m always open to creative suggestions from my bride and groom, but I also might suggest otherwise if I see that perhaps the shadows from a nearby tree might not be your best compliment in a particular location.
+This wedding day tip goes hand-in-hand with #6 (putting trust your vendors) – allow your wedding photographer to gently guide you towards natural light and direction that will make you look and feel your best.
+I’m always open to creative suggestions from my couples, but I also might suggest otherwise if I see that perhaps the shadows from a nearby tree might not be your best compliment in a particular location.
 Not feeling comfortable in front of a camera yet?
 Schedule an engagement session with your wedding photographer before the big day to get used to moving and posing with your partner.

 7. Schedule time for a quick couple’s photo session at golden hour.

-Ah, the classic Golden Hour, other than being a gorgeous Kacey Musgraves song, is one of the most noteworthy times of the day for a bride, groom, and their wedding photographer to regroup and shoot a quick session with this stunning light.
+Ah, the classic Golden Hour, other than being a gorgeous Kacey Musgraves song, is one of the most noteworthy times of the day for the couple and their wedding photographer to regroup and shoot a quick session with this stunning light.
 Golden hour is a photographer’s dream because the sun casts a heavenly glow, while you and your partner’s silhouettes are captured by the magical light of dusk.
-I beg you, allow at least 20-30 minutes with your wedding photographer about an hour before sunset for golden hour photos.
+Allow at least 20-30 minutes with your wedding photographer about an hour before sunset for golden hour photos.
 You will not regret it!

 8. Trust your photographer’s creativity